Fragment-based Treatment of Delocalization and Static Correlation Errors in Density-Functional Theory: Introduction

 In this work we demonstrate that partition density-functional theory (PDFT) \cite{EBCW10} is a suitable framework to solve these problems.
-The {\em partition energy} of PDFT (denoted $E_p$, to be defined below) is amenable to simple approximations which can handle delocalized and statically correlated electrons, greatly improving dissociation energies in both cases.
-For example, Table \ref{tab:OA} reports on the results we obtained by applying PDFT with the Local Density Approximation (LDA) and a simple ``Overlap Approximation" (OA) for $E_p$ (defined in Eq.\ref{e:OA}).
-We are not aware of approximate XC-functionals that yield similar accuracy for both H$_2^+$ and H$_2$ within standard KS-DFT.
+The {\em partition energy} of PDFT (denoted $E_p$, to be defined below) is amenable to simple approximations which can handle delocalized and statically-correlated electrons, greatly improving dissociation curves.
+For example, Fig. \ref{fig:H2Li2He2p} displays the results we obtained by applying PDFT with the Local Density Approximation (LDA) and a simple ``Overlap Approximation" (OA) for $E_p$ (defined in Eq.\ref{e:OA}) as compared to standard KS-LDA results.
+We are not aware of approximate XC-functionals that yield similar accuracy for all these systems within standard KS-DFT.

 PDFT allows a molecular calculation to be performed on individual fragments of a molecule rather than on the molecule as a whole.
-It is based on the density-partitioning scheme of refs.\cite{CW06,CW07}, and is nearly equivalent in practice to the latest formulation of embedding theory \cite{HC11} based on earlier work of Cortona \cite{C91} and Wesolowski and Warshel \cite{WW93}.
-One critical difference, essential for this work, is our use of {\em ensemble} functionals to treat non-integer electron numbers and spins.
+It is based on the density-partitioning scheme of refs. [\onlinecite{CW06}] and [\onlinecite{CW07}], and is nearly equivalent in practice to the formulation of embedding theory by Huang and Carter\cite{HC11} based on earlier work of Cortona \cite{C91} and Wesolowski and Warshel \cite{WW93} (see refs. [\onlinecite{JN2014}] and [\onlinecite{KSGP2015}] for recent reviews on subsystem-DFT).
+One critical difference, essential for this work, is our use of {\em ensemble} functionals to treat non-integer electron numbers and spins in fragments of molecules.
+Kraisler and Kronik have also recently used ensemble-generalized functionals to solve issues with fractional charges in dissociation problems \cite{KK15}, but PDFT allows the use of these functionals at finite separations rather than being limited to completely isolated fragments.